dskrypa/cli_command_parser/_src/parameters.rst

   used if the Parameter is required.
 Some specialized Parameters have different defaults.
 :required: Whether a Parameter must be provided or not.
 Generally defaults to ``False``, but Positionals, for example, default to ``True``.
-:choices: A container that holds the specific values that users must pick from.
-By default, any value is allowed.
 :nargs: The number of values that are expected/required when the Parameter is specified.
 Generally defaults to 1.
   When multiple arguments are accepted, they are collected in a list.
 When only 0 - 1 arguments are accepted, they will be stored / returned as-is.
 Supported values: